 Christmas is the perfect holiday to show your creative side.
 For your holiday party, consider a beautiful candy buffet instead of a pastry table.
-The candy buffet is gorgeous, easy to do and carries a wow factor!
+A Christmas candy buffet is gorgeous, easy to do and carries a wow factor!

 People are drawn to the colorful and delicious candy.
 Xmas theme candy is easy to get, and the selections are almost endless.